Bar-Dev/tv_shack/TESTING.md

 - Successful update redirects to that product details page.
 - Change product image.
 Updates correctly.
 Successful toast is displayed.
 - Drop down link in “Accounts” displays “New Product” form, when “Product Management” is clicked.
-- New competition fields are marked as required with an asterix.
+- New product fields are marked as required with an asterix.
 - Test that no individual field can be left blank, including image upload.
 - Check price cannot be more than 8 digits and that an error is displayed under field.
 Error toast also displays.